raspberrypilearning/animated-story/en/step_2.md

 --- /code ---

-**Tip:** Separate the different observers using a space (in this case, on line 8).

 Open the Console.

 Click the **Run** button to see the changes you have made.

-When you scroll down, the message "BOUNCE TRIGGER IN VIEWPORT" will appear in the console.
+When you scroll down, the message "BOUNCE TRIGGER IN VIEWPORT" will appear in the Console.

 --- /task ---